VCOSS Budget Breakfast with the Treasurer

 - Professor Sara Charlesworth, RMIT University – keynote

-- Ronda Held, CEO, Council of the Ageing
+- Ronda Held, CEO, Council on the Ageing (Victoria)

 - Lisa Darmanin, Executive President of the Australian Services Union (Vic and Tas Branch)